Financial-Times/draft-content-api/README.md

 ## Introduction

 Draft content API is a microservice that provides access to draft content stored in PAC.
-At the moment the service is a simple proxy to UPP Content API.
+The service is a simple proxy to UPP Content API.

 ## Installation